Candidates

 Work History / Expertise

-Where possible list certain expertise / academics in bullet point form.
-The easier they are to identify, the easier reviewer will be able to determine your suitability to the role.
+HRS Tip Where possible list certain expertise/academics in bullet point form.
+The easier they are to identify, the easier it will be for the reviewer to determine your suitability to the role.

 Hobbies & Interests